EricBrown56/frontend-portfolio/README.md

 # Personal Portfolio Project

-In this project you will see my personal portfolio.
+In this project you will see my personal portfolio using CSS as well to enhance the quality of the site so it doesnt look like it came from the 90s.

 ### Running the application
 Once in the application, select the video presentation page to view the presentation of the project.